INOV-NORTE/gamibot-docs/en/deployment/security.md

 ---
 title: Security & Privacy
-description: Security measures and privacy considerations for the Gamibot platform.
+description: Security measures and privacy considerations for the GamiBot platform.
 ---

 # Security and Privacy

-This page describes the security measures and privacy considerations implemented in the Gamibot platform.
+This page describes the security measures and privacy considerations implemented in the GamiBot platform.

 ---